1nsidE/InstagramCpp/README.md

 ----------------
 Instagram REST API client Implementation of the  in C++.

-Project is under active development.
+Project is not under active development.

 Supported API's:
 ----------------